Felix Bernstein (mathematician): Life

-Felix Bernstein was born in 1878 to a Jewish family of academics.
+Felix Bernstein was born in Halle on 24 February 1878 to a Jewish family of academics.
 His father Julius held the Chair of Physiology at the Martin Luther University of Halle-Wittenberg, and was the Director of the Physiological Institute at the University of Halle.

 While still in gymnasium in Halle, Bernstein heard the university seminar of Georg Cantor, who was a friend of Bernstein's father.

 From 1896 to 1900, Bernstein studied in Munich, Halle, Berlin and Göttingen.